soniaturcotte/soniaturcotte.com/digital-garden/book-roundup-sept-dec-2023.md

 ### The Black Jacobins by C. L. R. James

 This was fantastic!
 I picked it up randomly shelf-browsing on [Libby](https://libbyapp.com/interview/welcome#doYouHaveACard) (free audiobooks).
-An unusual choice for me, despite my voracious reading appitite, I don’t often pick up historical texts.
+An unusual choice for me, despite my voracious reading appetite, I don’t often pick up historical texts.

 It’s the story of the Haitian revolution.
 Inspiring and unexpectedly funny.
 Nothing better than the downfall of colonialism.
-It was assounding to me how long the revolution took!
+It was astounding to me how long the revolution took!
 There were decades of meandering false starts, setbacks and unknowing on the path to freedom.
 A reminder to remain resilient and resolute.

 ### Azadi by Arundhati Roy